Rack Configuration

 oxide system policy update --json-body policy.json

-Here is how the user.json and policy.json payloads should look like
+The user.json and policy.json payloads should look like this

 # user.json